maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/webhooks.md

 5. You perform some action using the validated event data, like sending a welcome email to the customer or provision your services.
 6. You respond `200 OK` to the initial request, thereby completing the webhook transaction with Advanced Billing.

-Please see the [help article on webhook events](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405357509645-Webhooks-Reference#events) for more information.
+Please see the [Webhook Events](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405357509645-Webhooks-Reference#events) help article for more information.

 ## Configuring Webhooks